History of Grenada: Truth and reconciliation commission

 In 2000–02, much of the controversy of the late 1970s and early 1980s was once again brought into the public consciousness with the opening of the truth and reconciliation commission.
 The commission was chaired by a Catholic priest, Father Mark Haynes, and was tasked with uncovering injustices arising from the PRA, Bishop's regime, and before.
 It held a number of hearings around the country.
 The commission was formed because of a school project.
 Brother Robert Fanovich, head of Presentation Brothers' College (PBC) in St. George's tasked some of his senior students with conducting a research project into the era and specifically into the fact that Maurice Bishop's body was never discovered.
 Their project attracted a great deal of attention, including from the Miami Herald and the final report was published in a book written by the boys called Big Sky, Little Bullet.
 It also uncovered that there was still a lot of resentment in Grenadian society resulting from the era, and a feeling that there were many injustices still unaddressed.
 The commission began shortly after the boys concluded their project.

 Hurricane Ivan

-On September 7, 2004, Grenada was hit directly by category four Hurricane Ivan.
-The hurricane destroyed about 85% of the structures on the island, including the prison and the prime minister's residence, killed thirty-nine people, and destroyed most of the nutmeg crop, Grenada's economic mainstay.
+On 7 September 2004, Grenada was hit directly by category four Hurricane Ivan.
+The hurricane destroyed about 80 percent of the structures on the island, including the prison and the prime minister's residence, killed thirty-nine people, and destroyed most of the nutmeg crop, Grenada's economic mainstay.
 Grenada's economy was set back several years by Hurricane Ivan's impact.
-Hurricane Emily ravaged the island's north end in June 2005.
+Hurricane Emily ravaged the island's north end in July 2005.